-In APPLICATE, Knowledge transfer (KT) is intended as the process through which the knowledge and results produced within the project are shared with relevant groups and individuals within and outside the project to help them address the challenges of climate change while also fostering innovation, economic and societal growth.
-KT within APPLICATE focused on four main (groups of) activities: (1) outreach, communication and dissemination, (2) stakeholder engagement, (3) training, and (4) clustering.
-These activities were carried out within the Work Package 7 (WP7), although each work package was required to contribute to the efforts of disseminating results and engage in outreach and education efforts.
-The team of WP7 included both social and natural scientists, with expertise in communication and outreach strategies, co-production of climate services and training in research.
+In APPLICATE, knowledge transfer (KT) is intended as the process through which the knowledge and results produced within the project are shared with relevant groups and individuals within and outside the project to help them address the challenges of climate change while also fostering innovation and economic and societal growth.
+KT within APPLI-CATE focused on four main (groups of) activities: (1) outreach, communication, and dissemination, (2) stakeholder engagement, (3) training, and (4) clustering.
+These activities were carried out within Work Package 7 (WP7), although each work package was required to contribute to the efforts of disseminating results and engage in outreach and education efforts.
+The team of WP7 included both social and natural scientists, with expertise in communication and outreach strategies, co-production of climate services, and training in research.

-Specific objectives of knowledge transfer were to
+The specific objectives of knowledge transfer were to

-- 1. increase public awareness about the impact of Arctic changes on the weather and climate of the Northern Hemisphere (Outreach); - 2. develop relevant forms of communication within and outside the EU to adequately convey the results and recommendations to inform policy and socioeconomic actions (Communication);

-- 3. maximise exposure of the science produced to end-users, stakeholders and the public at large, and communicate project results, in order to assure knowledge sharing and knowledge exchange with stakeholders (Dissemination); - 4. contribute to servicing those socioeconomic sectors in the Northern Hemisphere that benefit from improved forecasting capacity (e.g., shipping and energy generation) at a range of time scales, as well as enhancing their capacity to adapt to long-term climate change (Stakeholder Engagement); - 5. improve the professional skills and competences for those working and being trained to work within this subject area (Training). - 6. ensure effective collaboration with partners from Europe and the wider international community (Clustering)
+- 1. increase public awareness about the impact of Arctic changes on the weather and climate of the Northern Hemisphere (outreach), - develop relevant forms of communication within and outside the EU to adequately convey the results and recommendations to inform policy and socioeconomic actions (communication), - maximize exposure of the science produced to endusers, stakeholders, and the public at large and communicate project results in order to ensure knowledge sharing and knowledge exchange with stakeholders (dissemination), - 4. contribute to servicing those socioeconomic sectors in the Northern Hemisphere that benefit from improved forecasting capacity (e.g., shipping and energy generation) at a range of timescales as well as enhancing their capacity to adapt to long-term climate change (stakeholder engagement), - improve the professional skills and competencies for those working and being trained to work within this subject area (training), and

+6. ensure effective collaboration with partners from Europe and the wider international community (clustering).

-In the following, we summarise the main points of APPLICATE outreach, communication and dissemination plan, user engagement plan, training plan, and clustering plan.
-For each plan we describe:
+In the following, we summarize the main points of the AP-PLICATE outreach, communication and dissemination plan, user engagement plan, training plan, and clustering plan.
+For each plan we describe

-- The goal of the KT activity - The target audience
+- the goal of the KT activity,

+- the target audience, and

-- The team or person in charge of coordinating the KT activity
+- the team or person in charge of coordinating the KT activity.